Winter Is Coming. Are You Concerned About Your Indoor Air Quality?

-- Consider buying a HEPA Air Purifier.
+- Consider buying a HEPA or Aura Air Purifier.
 While there’s no magic formula, a properly functioning air purifier traps airborne particulates, including those containing COVID-19.

 - Install a carbon monoxide detector in your home.
 While CO levels have nothing to do with the coronavirus, the detector provides a good overall measure of air quality in your home.
 If CO levels are high, it could be due to poor air circulation.